rafalp/Misago/dev-docs/notifications.md

 This function performs two tasks:

 - It saves new `misago.notifications.models.Notification` instance to database.
-- It increases `user.unread_notifications` attribute in database.
+- It increases `user.unread_notifications` counter in database.

 It takes two required arguments:

 - `user`: an instance of `misago.users.models.User` representing user to notify.
 - `verb`: a `str` with notification's "verb", eg. `REPLIED`, `FOLLOWED`.

-It optionally takes following arguments:
+It takes four optional arguments:

-- `actor`: an instance of `misago.users.models.User` representing user who caused the event.
+- `actor`: an instance of `misago.users.models.User` representing the user who caused the event.
 - `category`: an instance of `misago.categories.models.Categry` representing category in which the event has occurred.
 - `thread`: an instance of `misago.threads.models.Thread` representing thread in which the event has occurred.
 - `post`: an instance of `misago.threads.models.Post` representing post in which the event has occurred.